lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image:: sensors-config.png

 To have a set of eyes that look towards where the mouse cursor is add the :guilabel:`QEyes` widget.
-The eyes look towards where the mouse cursor is relavitve to from the eye.
+The eyes look towards where the mouse cursor is relative to from the eye.

 .. image:: QEyes.png